-- b) The charge for Additional Overhead Secondary Cable and Poles dedicated to the Customer is \$16.95 per span per month. - c) Adjustments to Rates and Charges
+b) The charge for Additional Overhead Secondary Cable and Poles dedicated to the Customer is \$16.95 per span per month.

 Each Customer's bill will be adjusted for the Power Supply Charge, Increases in Rates and Charges to Recover PILOT Payments, the Shoreham Property Tax Settlement Rider, the Distributed Energy Resources Cost Recovery Rate, the New York State Assessment Factor, the Securitization Offset Charge, and the Delivery Service Adjustment.